MaxEdwards20/Dune-Snake/README.md

 - [ ] Mouse input support on Menu Screens
 - [ ] Sound effects on death of worm and when food is eaten - Satchel
 - [ ] Collision detection.
 Know whether we hit spice or another sandworm
-- [ ] Periodic spice generation throughout the game
 - [ ] On collision, sandworm breaks apart and is available as food for other snakes
 - [ ] Record players score, kills and highest position.
 Probably can be added to the `GameScores` object.
 - [ ] Game over screen with score, kills, and highest position achieved
 - [ ] Particle system for the death of a sandworm
 - [ ] Game continues to show/play even after the player dies
 - [ ] The new player should join in a location that has the least density of other snakes; a safe location
-- [ ] Spice generation when we spawn

 ## Done